MANIFESTO FOR MY UN-USELESS REVIEWS

 EASTSHADE - Eastshade - oh, eastshade, how can one describe thee, a painting can only capture so much, but the fact that every inch of the island is designed to inspire you, and drive you onwards, and that wherever you look, is a gorgeous view to be put onto canvas. to really get at what eastshade does so well, a discussion one finds within the topic of "open world games" is the idea of "lived in cities" and many devs will make large open cities, with lots of building interiors, and background filler NPCs, but no place has felt as lived in, or even made me want to live in it, as much as the gorgeous city of Nava... it is with utmost sincerity an love, my favourite video-game city.

-LORDRAN - Dark Souls: Prepare to Die Edition - this is an instance that is slightly harder to argue, but that i feel holds true, during ones first experience the world of dark souls feels ever expanding, complex, bewildering, and almost imposible to navigate, but by the time you are experienced, and have overcomed the worst challenges, the world becomes intimate, helped by its interconnectedness, and repeat playthroughs on NG+, the world becomes *small* in a positive way. though it pushes the boundary, especially with some of the nastier and more forgetable segments of blighttown, though even then a case could be argued that none of it is *forgetable* spaces, due to the intense suffering they cause.
+LORDRAN - Dark Souls: Prepare to Die Edition - this is an instance that is slightly harder to argue, but that i feel holds true, during ones first experience the world of dark souls feels ever expanding, complex, bewildering, and almost impossible to navigate, but by the time you are experienced, and have overcomed the worst challenges, the world becomes intimate, helped by its interconnectedness, and repeat playthroughs on NG+, the world becomes *small* in a positive way. though it pushes the boundary, especially with some of the nastier and more forgetable segments of blighttown, though even then a case could be argued that none of it is *forgetable* spaces, due to the intense suffering they cause.